LibraryCarpentry/lc-shell/_episodes/05-counting-mining.md

 ### Using a Loop to Count Words

 We will now use a loop to automate the counting of certain words within a document.
 For this, we will be using the _[Little Women](http://www.gutenberg.org/cache/epub/514/pg514.txt)_ e-book from [Project Gutenberg](https://www.gutenberg.org/).
-The file is inside `shell-lesson` named `pg514.txt`.
+The file is inside the `shell-lesson` folder and named `pg514.txt`.
 Let's rename the file to `littlewomen.txt`.

 ~~~
 $ mv pg514.txt littlewomen.txt